Back to blog

 TLDR

-System prompt extraction is an attack in which a user asks an AI to repeat, summarize, or reveal its system prompt — the developer's confidential instructions.
-It works because LLMs cannot distinguish between legitimate instructions and user requests to expose those instructions.
-System prompt hardening (telling the AI to keep it secret) reduces success rates but does not stop determined attackers.
-The reliable fix is to detect and block extraction attempts before the model sees the input, using SafePrompt's validation API.
+System prompt extraction is an attack where a user asks an AI to repeat its system prompt, exposing your confidential instructions.
+Hardening (telling the model to keep it secret) reduces but does not stop it.
+The reliable fix is validating input before the model sees it: SafePrompt detects extraction attempts and you block when safe is false.

 Quick Facts